PaLM2-VAdapter: Progressively Aligned Language Model Makes a Strong Vision-language Adapter: Experiments

-As detailed in \cref{tab:image_qa}, we evaluate the zero-shot image question answering performance on the VQAv2, TextVQA, VizWiz, and OKVQA datasets~\cite{vqav2,textvqa,bigham2010vizwiz,okvqa}.
-Compared to the state-of-the-art IBELICS models, our method shows comparable image question answering ability but only requires 14\% parameters (10.8B vs. 80B), proving the effectiveness of our progressive alignment strategy.
+\textbf{Image question answering.} As detailed in \cref{tab:image_qa}, we evaluate the zero-shot image question answering performance on the VQAv2, TextVQA, VizWiz, and OKVQA datasets~\cite{vqav2,textvqa,bigham2010vizwiz,okvqa}.
+Compared to the state-of-the-art IDEFICS models, our method shows comparable image question answering ability but only requires 14\% parameters (10.8B vs. 80B), proving the effectiveness of our progressive alignment strategy.
 PaLM2-VAdapter shows very strong scalability - always achieving better performance when the vision encoder and LLM decoder are scaled up.
 Qualitative examples are provided in \cref{fig:examples_qa} and \cref{sec:appendix_qualitative_examples}.